Arjun (tank): Mobility

-The MK1A variant has a new auxiliary power unit (APU) with double power generation capacity, which allows the tank to operate in silent watch mode while the main engine is off.
+The Mk1A variant has a new auxiliary power unit (APU) with double power generation capacity, which allows the tank to operate in silent watch mode while the main engine is off.
 The use of an APU reduces the IR/thermal and acoustic signature and enhances the tank's ambush attack capability.
-The Arjun MK1A has an Advanced Land Navigation System (ALNS) in addition to the GPS/inertial navigation system it retains from its predecessor, for enhanced navigation in uncharted hostile enemy territory.
+The Arjun Mk1A has an Advanced Land Navigation System (ALNS) in addition to the GPS/inertial navigation system it retains from its predecessor, for enhanced navigation in uncharted hostile enemy territory.

-In the Arjun MK1A variant, the driver has an uncooled Night Vision camera and an uncooled thermal imager with binocular vision enabling effortless driving at a reasonable speed on a pitch-black night.
+In the Arjun Mk1A variant, the driver has an uncooled night-vision camera and an uncooled thermal imager with binocular vision enabling effortless driving at a reasonable speed on a pitch-black night.

+DATRAN 1500

 Integrated Automotive Vetronics System

 Developed by CVRDE, the Integrated Automotive Vetronics System (IAVS) is a health monitoring system developed for tanks and armoured fighting vehicles operated by the Indian Army.
 The IAVS is a "system of systems" which integrates sensors and subsystems on board the Arjun to make the tank an efficient fighting machine.
 The IAVS monitors the data bus that interlaces the hull and turret subsystems, analyses automotive performance and alerts the crew when maintenance is due.

 The system also integrates the driver's enhanced sight system and provides automated driving.
 The tank crew interacts with the system through an integrated touch screen display.
 Its trials were successfully completed in August 2015 during which the prototype covered 430 km under harsh weather conditions.

 Operational history

 Since its induction into service, the Arjun has participated in a number of wargames carried out by the Indian Army.
 In 2010, the first two armoured regiments equipped with Arjun tanks participated in the Army's annual winter exercise.
 The same year, the Indian Army carried out a comparative trial pitting the newly inducted Arjun MK1 tanks against the imported T-90 tanks.
 The trial was carried out in four phases from 19 February 2010 to 12 March 2010, checking the subsystem performance, medium fording capability, automotive run and firing trials.
-The result of the comparative trial was not published until 2013, when it was reported that the Arjun had outperformed the T-90.
+In March 2010, it was reported that the Arjun had outperformed the T-90 in terms of both firepower and mobility.

 During the comparative trials, the Arjun reportedly demonstrated its ability to target and engage moving targets while moving in the opposite direction.
 In addition, it demonstrated a zero water ingress medium fording capability, multiple target discrimination, and effortless automotive performance achieved even in the heavy dunal desert terrain.

 In 2013, the Indian Army announced it would not purchase any additional vehicles above the 124 Arjuns that had already been ordered.
 In 2014, a report from the Comptroller and Auditor General of India noted that some parameters of the 2010 comparative trials had been relaxed for the T-90 tanks.